BlazingTomato/cse15l-lab-reports/index.md

 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt
 ```

 When we run the -d command with a specified path, it displays the files themselves but does not display the directory of certain files with the depth indicated by the command.
-This may be useful when address the question in week 4, in which we were asked to find how many text files there were.
+This may be useful when addressing the question in week 4, in which we were asked to find how many text files there were.
 If all the txt files were in the same depth, then calling wc on the output file would provide the correct answer.

-I found this option by using the command man find, which gave a description about the -d command.
+I found this option by using the command 'man find', which gave a description about the -d command.

 <img width="512" alt="image" src="https://user-images.githubusercontent.com/98483167/221761280-f230106d-96c2-4fbb-87f0-56e2823c44be.png">